War of 1812: Single-ship actions

-In the only engagement between two brig-sloops the Cruizer-class brig HMS Pelican overwhelmed the USS Argus as she had greater firepower and tonnage, despite having less crew.

-USS Enterprise, a schooner that had been converted to a brig, took HMS Boxer a Bold-class gun-brig.
-These ships were of a comparable size with similar crews.
-USS Enterprise led a chasing Boxer out on run then turned and let fly at 10 yards.
-The Boxer replied at the same time.
-The Boxers captain was killed instantly while Enterprises captain received a mortal wound.
-The quality of gunnery was better on the Enterprise, de-masting Boxer.
-Unable to reply when Enterprise took up a raking position, Boxer surrendered.

 Privateering

 The operations of American privateers proved a more significant threat to British trade than the United States Navy.
 They operated throughout the Atlantic until the close of the war, most notably from Baltimore.
 American privateers reported taking 1300 British merchant vessels, compared to 254 taken by the United States Navy, although the insurer Lloyd's of London reported that only 1,175 British ships were taken, 373 of which were recaptured, for a total loss of 802.
 Canadian historian Carl Benn wrote that American privateers took 1,344 British ships, of which 750 were retaken by the British.
-The British tried to limit privateering losses by the strict enforcement of convoy by the Royal Navy and directly by capturing 278 American privateers.
+The British tried to limit privateering losses by the strict enforcement of convoy by the Royal Navy and directly by blockading coastal waterways and capturing 278 American privateers.
 Due to the massive size of the British merchant fleet, American captures only affected 7.5% of the fleet, resulting in no supply shortages or lack of reinforcements for British forces in North America.
 Of 526 American privateers, 148 were captured by the Royal Navy and only 207 ever took a prize.

 Due to the large size of their navy, the British did not rely as much on privateering.
 The majority of the 1,407 captured American merchant ships were taken by the Royal Navy.
 The war was the last time the British allowed privateering, since the practice was coming to be seen as politically inexpedient and of diminishing value in maintaining its naval supremacy.
 However, privateering remained popular in British colonies.
-It was the last hurrah for privateers in Bermuda who vigorously returned to the practice with experience gained in previous wars.
+It was the last hurrah for privateers in the insular British North American colony of Bermuda who vigorously returned to the practice with experience gained in previous wars.
 The nimble Bermuda sloops captured 298 American ships.
-Privateer schooners based in British North America, especially from Nova Scotia took 250 American ships and proved especially effective in crippling American coastal trade and capturing American ships closer to shore than the Royal Navy's cruisers.
+Privateer schooners based in continental British North America, especially from Nova Scotia, took 250 American ships and proved especially effective in crippling American coastal trade and capturing American ships closer to shore than the Royal Navy's cruisers.